-To reduce the risk of possible serious injury: Do not hang objects off seat back or stow objects in the seatback map pocket (if equipped) when a child is in the front passenger seat.
+To reduce the risk of possible serious injury: Do not hang objects off seat back or stow objects in map pocket (if equipped) when a child is in the front passenger seat.
 Do not place objects underneath the front passenger seat or between the seat and the center console (if equipped).
-Check the "passenger airbag off" or "pass airbag off" indicator lamp for proper airbag status.
-Refer to Front passenger sensing system section for additional details.
+Check Passenger Airbag Disable Indicator for proper Airbag Status.
+Refer to Front Passenger Sensing System chapter for additional details.
 Failure to follow these instructions may interfere with the front passenger seat sensing system.